 Roussillon, whose capital city is Perpignan, is often associated with the greater Languedoc-Roussillon region, but it stands out in many ways and has its own specific identity.
 The region represents 2 percent of France’s wine production by volume; however, it produces at least 80 percent of the country’s AOP-certified vins doux naturels.
 The production of these traditional fortified sweet wines is something that sets Roussillon apart from France’s other wine regions, as Roussillon remains the leading producer of the style in France—and even one of the leaders in the world.
 Roussillon also leads in its commitment to organic and biodynamic viticulture, possessing the highest percentage of organic and biodynamic vineyards in the country.

-There are 21,400 hectares under vine in Roussillon, according to 2016 figures.
+There are 19,676 hectares under vine in Roussillon, according to 2019 figures.
 The vineyard area in its totality is planted on slopes with elevations rising to 650 meters.
 Approximately 70 percent of these vineyards are devoted to AOP wines.
-The average yield in 2016 was approximately 28 hectoliters per hectare.
+The average yield is normally less than 30 hectoliters per hectare.

 This small wine region is located in the south of France near Spain’s Catalonia region.
 Topographically and geologically, it’s notably different from the rest of the Languedoc.
 With an average of 325 days of sunshine a year, it’s France’s driest and hottest region.
 In Roussillon, the summers are hot; autumns and winters tend to be mild.
 Rainfall accumulates primarily in the autumn and early spring.